richRemer/bodewell-monitor/README.md

     setInterval(() => {
         fs.stat(path, (err, stats) => {
             // when the monitor sees something wrong, it should call its
-            // fail() method; if the monitor is not currently in a failed
+            // trigger() method; if the monitor is not currently in a triggered
-            // state, this will trigger an alert if (err) return this.fail(err);
+            // state, this will emit an event if (err) return this.trigger();

-            // when monitor is no longer in a failed state, it should call
+            // when monitor is no longer failing, it should call its ok() method
-            // its clear() method to exit failed state else this.clear();
+            // to exit triggered state
+            else this.ok();

             if (!mtime || mtime.getTime() !== stats.mtime.getTime()) {
                 mtime = stats.mtime;

-                // monitor can trigger alerts directly using its alert()
+                // monitor can also emit one-time incidents directly using its
-                // method
+                // incident() method
-                this.alert(mtime);
+                this.incident(mtime);
             }
         })
     }, interval * 1000);